-If an overlay image is applied to the decoded frames, either by configuring the Overlay section of the Decode block in the transcoder template or by using the Overlay API, it's sized and positioned on the decoded frames before the frames are scaled for encoding.
-The transcoder does less work using this method as it only has to decode and apply the overlay image once for all decoded renditions.
+If an overlay image is applied to the decoded frames, either by configuring the Overlay section of the Decode block in the Transcoder template or by using the Overlay API, it's sized and positioned on the decoded frames before the frames are scaled for encoding.
+Transcoder does less work using this method, as it only has to decode and apply the overlay image once for all decoded renditions.
 However, the quality of the overlay image may deteriorate when the frames are scaled for encoding.
 An overlay image that's applied at the decode stage appears on all transcoded renditions.

-If an overlay image is applied to the frames before they are encoded, either by configuring the Overlay section in the Encode blocks in the transcoder template or using the Overlay API, each video frame is scaled before the full-sized overlay image is applied.
-This method normally results in a higher quality overlay image but is also more work for the transcoder to perform as it must decode and apply the images separately for each Encode block.
-When applying overlay images at the encode stage,different images can be used and they can be positioned at different coordinates on the video for each transcoded rendition.
+If an overlay image is applied to the frames before they are encoded, either by configuring the Overlay section in the Encode blocks in the Transcoder template or using the Overlay API, each video frame is scaled before the full-sized overlay image is applied.
+This method normally results in a higher quality overlay image but is also more work for Transcoder to perform, as it must decode and apply the images separately for each Encode block.
+When applying overlay images at the encode stage, different images can be used and they can be positioned at different coordinates on the video for each transcoded rendition.

 Using either the Transcoder templates or the Overlay API, you can also apply multiple overlay images at both the decode and encode steps and each successive overlay is stacked on top of the previous one.
 Transparent or semi-transparent sections are blended with the previous layer.